acmutd/acmutd.github.io/_posts/2018-08-26-meet-the-officers.md

 ![](/png/meet-ritika.JPG)

 #### *Tell us about yourself*
-Tell me about yourself (Major, year, experiences, where u from, color of your toothbrush, favorite dessert, etc.)?
 I am a junior studying Computer Science at UT Dallas.
 I am a 5 years trained Kathak dancer and I am super interested in screenplays.
 I LOVEEE authentic Asian food that is not too greasy.
 My favourite TV show is How to Get Away with Murder.
 I have read the screenplay of Gone Girl and the TV show Big Little Lies about 5 times each.
 I tend to write in British English as I grew up in India.
 KAYAKING IS AWESOME!

 #### *What's at the top of your bucket list?*